harness/developer-hub/docs/platform/8_Pipelines/pipeline-chaining.md

 ---
 title: Pipeline chaining in Harness
-description: Chain your pipelines in Harness to easily create complex workflows.
+description: Chain your pipelines in Harness to create complex workflows.
 sidebar_position: 12
 ---